 Dr. Kurokawa, a native of Japan, received a Bachelor of Veterinary Medicine (equivalent to the D.V.M. in the United States) from Hokkaido University.
-He moved to the United States to pursue doctoral work at the University of Massachusetts Amherst, studying the signaling mechanisms of fertilization under the supervision of Dr. Rafael Fissore.
-Dr. Kurokawa conducted his postdoctoral research in the laboratory of Dr. Sally Kornbluth at Duke University Medical Schol, studying the regulation of apoptosis in cancer.
+He moved to the United States to pursue doctoral work at the University of Massachusetts at Amherst, studying the signaling mechanisms of fertilization under the supervision of Dr. Rafael Fissore.
+Dr. Kurokawa conducted his postdoctoral research in the laboratory of Dr. Sally Kornbluth at Duke University Medical School, studying the regulation of apoptosis in cancer.
 Before joining Kent State University, he spent five years in the Department of Pharmacology & Toxicology (subsequently Molecular & Systems Biology) at the Geisel School of Medicine at Dartmouth College as an Assistant Professor.

 - Kurokawa, M., Zhao, C., Reya, T., Kornbluth, S. 2008.
 Inhibition of apoptosome formation by suppression of Hsp90β phosphorylation in tyrosine kinase-induced leukemias.
 Molecular and Cellular Biology 28, 5494-5506.

 - Nutt, L.K., Buchakjian, M.R., Gan, E., et al., 2009.
 Metabolic control of oocyte apoptosis mediated by 14-3-3-regulated dephosphorylation of caspase-2.
 Developmental Cell 16, 856-866.

 - Kurokawa, M., Kornbluth, S. 2009.
 Caspases and kinases in a death grip.
 Cell 138, 838-854.

 - Kurokawa, M., Kornbluth, S. 2010.
 Stalling in mitosis and releasing the apoptotic brake.
 EMBO Journal 29, 2255-2257.